Meet Alex Caspero

 But, the point is there- the immediate, visceral reaction to another’s diet choices.
 We all likely do it, perhaps, without even realizing.
 It’s also why I think nutrition can be a tricky subject to navigate.
 Often, we have to navigate around the emotion wrapped up in food choices.

 As I’ve received many requests over the past month to discuss my thoughts surrounding the ketogenic diet, I suppose it’s time to do so.
-As a disclaimer, my general point of view is from my experience as a Registered Dietitian.
+As a disclaimer, my general point of view and thoughts on the ketogenic diet is from my experience as a Registered Dietitian.
 As this diet can be used for various medical conditions, please discuss any changes with your medical team before making them.

 Years ago, when I worked as an adjunct nutrition professor, I would always discuss the concept of ketosis with my students when we addressed carbohydrate metabolism and low-carb diets.
 This was before keto was cool.
 At least, in my nutrition circles.
 Ketosis was generally seen as a negative, altered metabolic state.
 One that was essential for survival following a very, very low carbohydrate diet.

 After doing a quick google search this morning, it seems like the keto diet has different parameters, depending on which expert or blogger you choose to follow.
 While billed as a low-carb diet, it’s more than just cutting out ‘white flour products,’ which I saw on quite a few websites.
 To follow a keto diet, you have to actually enter ketosis.
 As I’ll explain below, this is only possible on a very restricted carbohydrate intake, limiting all forms of grains, fruits and vegetables.